ampproject/amphtml/contributing/building-a-bento-amp-extension.md

-# Building an AMP Extension
+# Building a Bento AMP Extension

 AMP can be extended to allow more functionality and components through building open source extensions (aka custom elements).
-For example, AMP provides `amp-carousel`, `amp-sidebar` and `amp-access` as extensions.
+For example, AMP provides `amp-accordion`, `amp-base-carousel` and `amp-sidebar` as extensions.

+Bento AMP is a project that allows you to take AMP components and use them in otherwise non-AMP pages.
+Many of these Bento-enabled AMP components also build upon a Preact form under the hood that is also usable in isolation in React development contexts, but this is not a requirement.
+The only requirement of a Bento component is that it can be fully functional on non-AMP pages.

 If you'd like to add an extension to support your company video player, rich embed or just a general UI component like a star rating viewer, you'd do this by building an extension.
+Alternatively, if you'd like to upgrade an existing AMP extension to be compatible with non-AMP pages, you'd do this by building an extension in the Bento paradigm.

 -   [Getting started](#getting-started)
 -   [Naming](#naming)